 The summer job turned into a year-long stint at the top all-news radio station in San Francisco.
 Kaity managed to complete her Masters in Asian Studies, but was sidetracked by the news business, and never completed her doctoral dissertation.

 She began her television career as a reporter for KPIX-TV in San Francisco.
 Originally hired as a writer for the station, Kaity was asked to do an on-air test and was promoted on the spot to a street reporter, where her first report was on the “new” carts that carried people around the airport.

-Two years later, Kaity was recruited by WABC-TV and moved to New York, where she began as a general correspondent and co-anchor of the “Weekend News Edition”, before moving to co-anchor of the 5pm and 11pm newscasts.
+Two years later, Kaity was recruited by WABC-TV and moved to New York, where she began as a general correspondent and co-anchor of the “Weekend News Edition”, before co-anchoring the 5pm and 11pm newscasts.
 While at WABC, Kaity worked alongside news veterans Roger Grimsby, Bill Beutel and Tom Snyder.

 Kaity joined Gloria Steinem and Beverly Sills in receiving the “Exceptional Achievement Award” from The Women’s Project and was the first woman honored by Rotary International with its “Paul Harris Fellowship.”
 She was also honored with a “Star” award by the New York Women’s Agenda.

-A naturalized citizen, Kaity is especially proud to have received the Ellis Island Medal of Honor for her work. .
-She was recently honored by the wildly popular website, Fabulous Over Fifty, and is slated to receive a Lifetime Achievement Award from the OCA this November.
+A naturalized citizen, Kaity is especially proud to have received the Ellis Island Medal of Honor for her work.
+She was recently honored by the popular website, Fabulous Over Fifty.

 She is actively involved with the Children’s Museum of Manhattan, the Juvenile Diabetes Foundation, the League for the Hard of Hearing, the China AIDS Fund, Plate to Plate, and Coalition for Asian American Children and Families, just to name a few.